tamerthamoqa/facenet-pytorch-glint360k/README.md

  resulting from the script (bounding box text files).

 ### For Triplet Loss training (Recommended)
+__WARNING__: There are triplet iterations in my training dataset that would use more memory than my GPU has.
+Therefore, the current implementation switches the iteration that causes an Out of Memory Exception from GPU memory to CPU and then switch back to GPU for the following iterations.
+If you have __less system RAM than available GPU Video RAM__, you __must reduce your batch size__ to avoid crashing your computer.
+I have also reduced the num_workers value to 1 since workers take a significant amount of system RAM.

 __Note__: Random triplets will be generated in this implementation and the triplet selection method is based on hard negatives __(anchor_negative_distance - anchor_positive_distance < margin)__, the training triplets list will be saved in the 'datasets/' directory as a numpy file that can be used to start training without having to do the triplet generation step from scratch if required (see the --training_triplets_path argument in the Triplet Loss training section).